 Scoil Ruáin Student Support Policy

-COVID 19 Pandemic

-In line with government legislation and Public Health Guidelines, Scoil Ruáin has developed a COVID-19 Response Plan for the school year 2020-21.
-It is the responsibility of all members of the school community to familiarise themselves with the plan and implement it.
-Failure to comply with this plan constitutes a serious threat to the health and safety of other members of the school community and will be treated as a major offence under the Code of Behaviour.
-All school policies should be implemented with regard to the procedures outlined in the Scoil Ruáin COVID-19 Response Plan.

 Introduction

 Through its academic, co-curricular and extra-curricular programmes, Scoil Ruáin endeavours to fulfil the promise encapsulated in the school motto, “Ad Totam Personam” – education of the whole person.
 Scoil Ruáin encourages students to reach their full potential in the classroom, on the field of play, and in any other arena they participate in.
 In this context the Scoil Ruáin Student Support and Wellbeing Programme has at its heart the academic, physical, social and personal wellbeing of each student.
 Student support is at its most effective when it is fully integrated into the school’s daily curriculum, extra-curricular and co-curricular activities.
 As such, student support and wellbeing involve not only the Student Support Team but all members of staff.